Recognizing emergencies — when to call 911 vs. the doctor

 The Gray Zone: Trust Your Gut

-There's a gray area between clear emergency and clearly not urgent.
+When you are not sure, call the doctor's office or nurse line and describe what you see; they can tell you whether to come in or call 911.
 In that gray area, trust what you know about your parent or loved one.
 You know them.
 You know how they usually act, how they usually sound.
 If something feels wrong, if your caregiver instincts are sending signals, you have permission to call 911 or the doctor and ask for guidance.

 Call the doctor's office and describe what you're seeing.
 Ask directly: "Should we come in today, or should I call 911?"
 Experienced medical staff can help you decide.
 Many doctor's offices have nurse lines you can call after hours.